 - Intellectual development (problem solving)

 - career preparation

-In addition to community service opportunities throughout the year, we have an annual Day of Service, when the entire school joins with more than 12 local organizations on projects to benefit the community (while boosting school spirit and creating camaraderie among McLean’s students, as well!).
+In addition to community service opportunities throughout the year, we have three Days of Service, when the entire school joins with more than 12 local organizations on projects to benefit the community (while boosting school spirit and creating camaraderie among McLean’s students and parents, as well!).
 As a graduation requirement, Upper School students are required to complete 40 Service Learning hours.

 Lower School Service Learning Opportunities Include

 In conjunction with the Lower School Pledge Program and their daily work on citizenship skills, Kindergarten through Grade 4 students gain an understanding of the importance of service to their community.
 Students learn that they are part of many communities, extending from families to the classroom and school communities.
 Further, they learn to recognize that their citizenship places them in local, state, national and world communities.
 The Lower School remains committed to supporting those in need in the Washington Metropolitan Area during the holiday season.
 Annual food drives have gathered canned foods and non-perishable items for Manna Food Center and the Montgomery County Holiday Giving Program.
 Students also collected and distributed new toys for Montgomery County families in need for the past few years.